November 6, 2024

 This occurs when a merchant offers to charge you in your home currency (for example, INR) rather than the local currency of the country that you are visiting.
 Although this seems convenient, DCC is nearly always associated with unfavorable exchange rates and extra costs.
 To avoid this option, pay in the local currency.

-Debit Card vs Forex Card: Which is Better?
+Debit Card vs. Forex Card: Which is Better?

 A Forex card can be issued as an alternative to a debit card for international travel.
 The real question is which one should you choose?
 Let's break it down for you so you can make the right decision for yourself.